 On March 8, 2008, Ben Folds played The 6th Annual Langerado.

-On April 11, 2008, Ben Folds announced that he had completed his newest album and played four tracks from it during a concert at the National Theatre in Richmond, Virginia.
+On April 11, 2008, during a concert in Richmond, Virginia, Ben Folds announced that he had completed his newest album and played four tracks from it.

-In July 2008, the idea of collaboration with Nick Hornby came out of the "fake" leak of the album.
-Then later became a major release.
+In July 2008, the idea of collaboration between Ben Folds and Nick Hornby came out of the "fake" leak of the album.

-On July 16, 2008, an anonymous user posted what they claimed was a "leak" of Ben Folds' latest album, 'Way to Normal (Fake)', on a fan site.
-The leak contained the fake versions of songs recorded in Dublin.
+On July 16, 2008, an anonymous user posted what they claimed was a "leak" of Ben Folds's latest album on a fan site, which was revealed to be a set of "fake" versions of the songs recorded as a joke.

 In December 2009, Ben Folds began his role as a judge on NBC's a cappella competition, The Sing-Off, alongside Nicole Scherzinger and Shawn Stockman.

-In March 2010, Ben Folds' video "Ode To Merton", where he improvises songs on Chatroulette, went viral on YouTube.
+In March 2010, Ben Folds's video "Ode To Merton," featuring improvised songs on Chatroulette, went viral on YouTube.

-On October 1, 2010, the music video for Ben Folds' song 'Saskia Hamilton', created by Charlotte McDonnell, was uploaded.
+On October 1, 2010, a music video created by Charlotte McDonnell was uploaded for Ben Folds's song "Saskia Hamilton".

-In December 2010, Ben Folds returned for the second season of The Sing-Off.
+In December 2010, Ben Folds returned as a judge for the second season of NBC's The Sing-Off.

-In September 2011, Ben Folds judged the third season of The Sing-Off, alongside Shawn Stockman and Sara Bareilles.
+In September 2011, Ben Folds returned as a judge for the third season of NBC's The Sing-Off, alongside Shawn Stockman and Sara Bareilles.

 Ben Folds and Fleur Stanbrook ended their marriage sometime in 2011.